schubertce/DFOR772-Final/README.md

 2. **Install the Module in Autopsy**:
    - Open Autopsy and go to `Tools` > `Python Plugins`.
+   - This will open an explorer window to the location of the Autopsy Python Plugin repository.
-   - Click on `Install` and select the downloaded `AWS_CloudTrail_Log_Parser.py` file.
+   - Create a new folder and copy the `AWS_CloudTrail_Log_Parser.py` file into the new folder.
-   - Restart Autopsy to activate the module.
+   - The module should now be available

 ## Usage
-After installation, the AWS CloudTrail Log Parser will automatically process any AWS CloudTrail log files encountered during a case investigation.
+After installation, the AWS CloudTrail Log Parser will automatically process any AWS CloudTrail log files encountered during Data Source ingestion if the module is selected.
+Alternatively, you can Click on `Tools`, then click `Run Ingest Module`, and then select which Data Source you would like to run it on.
+You will now be presented with a list of modules.
+Select the one you wish to run and click `Finish`.

 To view the results:
 1. Open your case in Autopsy.
-2. Navigate to the `Data Sources` section.
+2. Navigate to the `Data Artifacts` section.
 3. Look for artifacts labeled as `CloudTrail Log Entries`, which contain the parsed log data.

 ## Configuration